charlesjacobus/Portfolio/Portfolio.Client/ClientApp/src/assets/writings/sentences/Cockroach.md

-There it stood
+Motionless,
-motionless
+it stood
 tucked tightly into
 that perpendicular place
-where wall meets ceiling
+where wall meets ceiling,
 waiting overhead
 while we sat
 in bed